The following post is from Becky of Clean Mama:

 Try it for at least three weeks before you decide if it works for you and your schedule.
 New routines take time to implement and to become a habit – this is one that is so helpful that it’s worth trying for a bit.

 Figure out a sorting system that will work for you.
-My husband and I each have a sorter that’s divided in two (darks/lights) I wash our clothes separately – my lights are a load and my darks are a load and the same goes for him.
-The kids each have a small circular basket and I wash all their clothes together on cold a couple times a week.
+My husband and I each have a sorter that’s divided into two (darks/lights) I wash our clothes separately – my lights are a load and my darks are a load and the same goes for him.
+The kids each have a small circular basket and I wash all their clothes together on cold a couple of times a week.
 The older two help sort and fold their own clothes, which is super helpful.

 Saturday is designated as sheets and towels day – all the sheets and towels get washed, dried, and put away.

 If you get behind, catch up and start again – after all, life happens and it’s just laundry!